-2.In January you had released an album, can you tell us a little bit more about the musical style you went for on the recording?
+2.You have an ep coming out in May, can you tell us a little bit more about the musical style you went for on the recording?

-3.What are some of the lyrical topics and subjects you have explored so far with your music?
+3.What are some of the lyrical topics and subjects the band has explored so far with the music?

-5.Can you tell us a little bit more about the artwork that is presented on the new album cover?
+5.Can you tell us a little bit more about the artwork that is presented on the ep cover?

 8.On a worldwide level how has the reaction been to your music by fans of black metal?

 It’s too early to tell as this release and band was just announced about two months ago.
 I have some good feels about it.

 9.What is going on with some of the other bands or musical projects these days that some of the band members are a part of?

 Lord Mantis just had to cancel a shit load of shows for this year.
 I shouldn’t say canceled though as technically a few tours we were going to do are being rescheduled to 2021.
 Ready when you are.